Africa Roundtable: 'Health is economy and economy is health' | DW | 09.06.2021

 Senegalese President Macky Sall agreed that it was important to vaccinate global populations to ensure an end to the pandemic for all and restart the global economy.
 But this alone will not solve Africa's problems.
 "We must support the economic recovery through strong and innovative measures," Sall said.
 Such measures include greater flexibility vis-à-vis debt ceiling rules and the budget deficit threshold for developing countries.
 Other support could come via "easier access to loans on terms compatible with the enormous investment required in heavy infrastructure and more transparent and fairer assessments of investment risk in Africa," Sall proposed.

-Many panelists concurred that the exaggerated perception of Africa as high-risk for business investments has significantly hampered needed investments on the continent.
+Many panelists concurred that the exaggerated perception of Africa as high-risk for business investments has significantly hampered much-needed investments on the continent.

 This is all the more urgent since African populations, while not as badly hit by Covid-19 as those in Europe and other parts of the world, will, as is often the case in international crises, bear the brunt of the pandemic's economic fallout, several panelists said.
 That also applies to the second big issue identified by the panelists: the danger of climate change to health and economies.